MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-IX-Office-Assistant-Secretary-Public-Indian-Housing-Department-Housing-Urban-Development/part-960-Admission-Occupancy-Public-Housing/subpart-C-Rent-Reexamination/section-960.257.md

 (5) *Triennial verification.* For any income determined pursuant to a streamlined income determination, a PHA must obtain third-party verification of all income amounts every 3 years.

-(d) *PHA reexamination policies.* The PHA must adopt admission and occupancy policies concerning conduct of annual and interim reexaminations in accordance with this section, and shall conduct reexaminations in accordance with such policies.
+(d) *PHA reexamination policies.* The PHA must adopt admission and continued occupancy policies concerning conduct of annual and interim reexaminations in accordance with this section, and shall conduct reexaminations in accordance with such policies.
 The PHA reexamination policies must be in accordance with the PHA plan.

 [65 FR 16726, Mar.
 29, 2000, as amended at 81 FR 12373, Mar.
 8, 2016; 82 FR 58340, Dec.
-12, 2017; 85 FR 27139, May 7, 2020]
+12, 2017; 85 FR 27139, May 7, 2020; 88 FR 9670, Feb.
+14, 2023]